Cancer – Medical Vocabulary

 The following are terms that you might hear during the diagnosis and treatment of cancer:

-Adjuvant therapy: Chemotherapy, radiotherapy or hormone therapy used to kill remaining cancer cells left behind after surgery.
+Adjuvant therapy: Therapy used to kill remaining cancer cells left behind after primary treatment, usually surgery.
+Could include chemotherapy, radiotherapy, or hormone therapy.

 Advance Directive: Instructions on what kind of care you would like to receive (or not receive) if you become unable to make medical decisions.